metio/seb/content/posts/sway-screenlock.md

 - screenlock
 ---

 [SwayWM](https://swaywm.org/) users can use [swaylock](https://github.com/swaywm/swaylock) to lock their screen.
-Place the following key binding in your Sway config:
+Place the following key binding in your Sway configuration:

 ```shell
 # lock your screen